 - Keep in mind that you can also use the 1040-ES to pay estimated taxes throughout the year online.

-Once you have created the IRS Form W-4 also review the tax withholding forms for applicable states.
+Once you have created the IRS Form W-4, review the tax withholding forms for applicable states.

-- Even if you reside in a state that does not collect income taxes, you still might have to submit a state tax withholding form to the state where you work, e.g. you travel to another state to work, or your employer resides in a different state etc.
+- Even if you reside in a state that does not collect income taxes, you still might have to submit a state tax withholding form to the state where you work.
+For example, you may travel to another state to work or your employer resides in a different state.

 - As a general rule, enter the same information on the state tax withholding form as you did on the W-4.

-- Once you have submitted your W-4 form and state tax withholding form to your employer - not the IRS or state - monitor your next paycheck for IRS or federal and state tax withholding amounts.
+- Once you have submitted your W-4, and state tax withholding form to your employer - not the IRS or state - monitor your next paycheck for IRS or federal and state tax withholding amounts.

-- Continue to adjust your tax withholding forms as often as needed, until you have met your own tax return goals e.g. keep more of your money per paycheck.
+- Continue to adjust your tax withholding forms as often as needed until you have met your own tax return goals; keep more of your money per paycheck.

-- Contact an Taxpert.com Taxpert® if you have questions.
+- Contact a Taxpert® if you have questions.

 In summary, we at Taxpert.com recognize the complexity of the design of the W-4 Form and we are here to assist you at every level.
 We consider the W-4 Form an important part of your financial and tax return planning.
 For many reasons, taxpayers have experienced IRS related tax return processing delays in 2021 and 2022 - not Taxpert.com delays.
 These delays have held up tax refund payments for too many taxpayers, thus W-4 planning is important as taxpayers create their own tax return refunds if they withhold too much in taxes per pay period.
 Manage or reduce your tax withholding now via the W-4 and keep your money now and throughout the current year instead of handing over too much in your tax withholding to the IRS.
 At the end of the year, you are only getting that same money back again via your tax return refund.